masukomi/days_progress/README.md

 PRs are happily accepted.
 Just confirm that the tests in `test.scm` still pass, and any new functionality is covered by new tests.

-Anyhing that makes this more configurable, or easier to use is heartily welcomed.
+Anything that makes this more configurable, or easier to use is heartily welcomed.